kcohen1997/JavaForBeginners/Basics/4. Objects and Classes/README.md

 # Objects and Classes

 Welcome to Objects and Classes.
-Run App.js to see the examples
+Run App.java to see the examples

 Source: https://www.tutorialspoint.com/java